 Most people move Google Photos to Amazon Photos because Amazon photos have more storage capacity, but it is worth mentioning that Amazon Photos also has its limitations.
 For example, it is only available in selected countries.
-If you don’t live in the United States, United Kingdom, Canada, Germany, France, Italy, Spain, or Japan, there is not enough space to backup photos must be a distressing thing.
+If you don’t live in the United States, United Kingdom, Canada, Germany, France, Italy, Spain, or Japan, there is not enough space to backup photos that must be a distressing thing.

 Is there any way to enlarge the space for backing up photos?
-Here I recommend a completely free method for you - use a third-party platform: cBackupper.
+Here I recommend a completely free method for you - use a third-party platform: CBackupper.

-The following will show you how to use cBackupper to connect them if you have two Google Drive accounts.
+The following will show you how to use CBackupper to connect them if you have two Google Drive accounts.

 Step 1.
-Enter cBackupper's homepage, click Sign Up in the upper right corner, you can also sign in directly if you have an account.
+Enter CBackupper's homepage, click Sign Up in the upper right corner, you can also sign in directly if you have an account.

 Step 2.
 Add and authorize your first Google Drive under the "Clouds" tab.